Average Weather in Fort Myers Florida, United States

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Fort Myers for general outdoor tourist activities are from early February to early May and from late October to late December, with a peak score in the third week of November.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Fort Myers for hot-weather activities are from mid April to late May and from late September to early November, with a peak score in the second week of May.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Fort Myers for hot-weather activities are from mid April to late May and from early October to early November, with a peak score in the second week of May.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.